lennonchaves/Solaria-GPT/README.md

 # Solaria-GPT
-Tailored LLM for Usability Inspection
+A Tailored ChatGPT for Usability Inspection